 The Foods of Sinterklass

-At the Feast of Sinterklaas, the Dutch indulge in a variety of sweets including cookies, candies, and breads.
-Traditional recipes are speculaas (spiced cookies), kruidnoten (mini spiced cookies, also called ginger nuts), pepernoten (small aniseed flavored honey cookies), taai-taai (aniseed and honey flavored figurines), almond filled pastries, chocolate letters, and duivekater (a sweet festive bread).
+At the Feast of Sinterklaas, the Dutch indulge in a variety of sweets including cookies, candies, and bread.
+Traditional recipes are speculaas (spiced cookies), kruidnoten (mini spiced cookies, also called ginger nuts), pepernoten (small aniseed flavored honey cookies), taai-taai (aniseed and honey flavored figurines), almond filled pastries, chocolate letters, and duivekater (a festive sweet bread).
+Mulled wine, called bischopswijn, is also enjoyed.

 Waving a Carrot